BioDepot/serverless-UMI/Biodepot-workflow-builder/README.md

 # Biodepot serverless RNA-seq workflow

 ## Instructions for workflow

+#### Hardware requirements for workflow

+- 130 GB free disk space on the working directory
+- 16 GB free disk space on the system directory

+We recommend running this workflow on a cloud instance or a server with a good internet connection.
+For AWS, the system volume should be set to 20 GB in size at least.
+The working volume (can be the same as the system volume) should have at least 130 GB.
+The alignment is done by the serverless instances so the effect so the workflow can run on fairly small instances.
+However, the demux and reduction steps are done on the client, and both steps benefit from more threads and better disks.
+For maximum performance we recommend an AWS C5 fa or z1 series instance with an SSD attached or a GCP C2 instance.

 #### YouTube video

 A 7 minute YouTube video, which shows the basic operation for the AWS workflow, is available: [https://youtu.be/WHb_lQv3Y8Y](https://youtu.be/WHb_lQv3Y8Y)